H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

 Then,

 for some dimensional constants $\gamma>0$ and $C$.
 In addition,

 where $\alpha>0$ and $C$ are dimensional constants. }\end{zero}

 The theorem is stated as an a priori bound for smooth stable solutions.
-From it one may deduce, by approximation results,\footnote{Here one needs to approximate $f$ by smooth nonlinearities, since we assume $u\in C^\infty$.
-This is not necessary in \cite{CFRS}, which only assumes $u\in C^2$.} interior regularity for $W^{1,2}$ stable weak solutions to \eqref{eq:PDE} when $f$ is, in addition, nondecreasing and convex; see Proposition~4.2 and Corollary~4.3 in \cite{CFRS}.
-Together with our boundary estimates, the theorem will also lead to regularity results up to the boundary for the extremal solution~$u^\star$ to~\eqref{eq:lambda}, as commented below.
+From it one may deduce, by the approximation method mentioned in Remark~\ref{monsters},\footnote{Here one must approximate $f$, in addition, by smooth nonlinearities, since we assume $u\in C^\infty$ in Theorem~\ref{thm:0} to simplify the exposition.
+This was not necessary in \cite{CFRS}, which only assumed $u\in C^2$.} interior regularity for $W^{1,2}$ stable weak solutions to \eqref{eq:PDE} whenever $f$ is nonnegative, nondecreasing, and convex.
+The same fact holds for the extremal solution~$u^\star$ of~\eqref{eq:lambda} when $f$ satisfies~\eqref{nonl-G}.\footnote{This is the case since, as mentioned before, $u^\star$ can be approximated (trivially, by definition) by the stable regular solutions $u_\lambda$ for $\lambda < \lambda^\star$ ---even if one does not know a priori if $u^\star \in W^{1,2}(\Omega)$.}

 For $n\geq 10$ (and still $f\geq 0$), \cite{CFRS} proved that stable solutions belong, in the interior of the domain, to certain Morrey spaces.
 This was an almost optimal result that has been improved by Peng, Zhang, and Zhou \cite{PZZ1}, reaching optimality.
 For instance, for $n=10$, \cite{PZZ1} shows that stable solutions are BMO in the interior, a result also found, independently, by Figalli and Mayboroda (personal communication).
+See also the forthcoming work of Figalli and Franceschini cited in 1.3.4 of Subsection~\ref{subsec-open-related}.

-Also after \cite{CFRS}, another interesting result by the same authors Peng, Zhang, and Zhou~\cite{PZZ2} proves that, for $n=5$, the hypothesis $f\geq 0$ is not needed to conclude interior H\"older regularity.
+Also after \cite{CFRS}, another interesting result by Peng, Zhang, and Zhou~\cite{PZZ2} proves that, for $n=5$, the hypothesis $f\geq 0$ is not needed to conclude interior H\"older regularity.
 The H\"older control, however, is given by the $W^{1,2}$ norm of the solution instead of the $L^1$ norm.
-This establishes in dimension 5 previous analogue results of the author \cite{C10,C19} for $n\leq 4$.
+This establishes in dimension~5 the previous analogue result of Cabr\'e~\cite{C10,C19} for $n\leq 4$.
 More details on this are given below in Subsection~\ref{subsec-open-related}, Open problem 1.3.1.

-\begin{remark} Our quantitative proof of Theorem~\ref{thm:0} allows for an easy extension of the result to the case $f\geq -K$ for some positive constant $K$.
+\begin{remark} The quantitative proof of Theorem~\ref{thm:0} allows for an easy extension of the result to the case $f\geq -K$ for some nonnegative constant $K$.
 The resulting estimates in this case are those of Theorem~\ref{thm:0} with the right-hand sides replaced by $C(\|u\|_{L^1(B_1)}+K)$, where $C$ is still a dimensional constant.
-The necessary changes in the proofs will be explained at the end of Section~\ref{sect:higher}.
+The necessary changes in the proofs will be explained in Section~\ref{sect:fbddbelow}.